-Provided we are conducting the October 4, 2022 as a by-mail election in accordance with CBJ Code 29.07.370, nominating petitions for the municipal election must be submitted no earlier than 8:00 a.m., Friday, July 15, and no later than 4:30 p.m., Monday, July 25.
+In accordance with CBJ Code 29.07.050, nominating petitions for the October 1, 2024 municipal election must be submitted no earlier than 8:00 a.m., Friday, July 12, and no later than 4:30 p.m., Monday, July 22.
 These petitions are available in the Clerk's office and require the signatures of 25 registered CBJ voters.
-In addition, to be considered a certified candidate, a printed/signed copy of the electronically submitted Alaska Public Offices Commission Public Official Financial Disclosure (APOC POFD) Statement must be submitted to the Clerk's office no later than the July 25, 4:30 p.m. deadline.
+In addition, to be considered a certified candidate, a printed/signed copy of the electronically submitted Alaska Public Offices Commission Public Official Financial Disclosure (APOC POFD) Statement must be submitted to the Clerk's office no later than the July 22, 4:30 p.m. deadline.